-- 10.5.10 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading except where specifically permitted (see Rules 8.1.2.5, 8.3.7.1 and 8.7.1). - 10.5.11 Failure to keep the finger outside the trigger guard during movement in accordance with Rule 8.5.1. - 10.5.12 Having a loaded and holstered handgun, in any of the following conditions:

-10.5.12.1 A single action self-loading pistol with the chamber loaded and the safety not applied.

-- 10.5.12.2 A double action or selective action pistol with the hammer cocked and the safety not applied. - 10.5.13 Handling projectiles, or anything containing propellant gas, in a Safety Area, contrary to Rule 2.4.4. - 10.5.13.1 The word "handling" does not preclude competitors from entering a Safety Area with projectiles or propellant gas in magazines or speed loaders or propellant gas containers on their belt, in their pockets or in their range bag, provided the competitor does not physically remove the loaded/charged magazines, speed loaders or propellant gas containers from their retaining or storage device while within the Safety Area. - 10.5.14 Having a loaded firearm other than when specifically authorized by a Range Officer. - 10.5.15 Retrieving a dropped firearm.
+- 10.5.10 Failure to keep the finger outside the trigger guard during loading, reloading, or unloading except where specifically permitted (see Rules 8.1.2.5, 8.3.7.1 and 8.7.1). - 10.5.11 Failure to keep the finger outside the trigger guard during movement in accordance with Rule 8.5.1. - 10.5.12 Having a loaded and holstered handgun, in any of the following conditions: - 10.5.12.1 A single action self-loading pistol with the chamber loaded and the safety not applied. - 10.5.12.2 A double action or selective action pistol with the hammer cocked and the safety not applied. - 10.5.12.3 A revolver with the hammer cocked. - 10.5.13 Handling live or dummy ammunition in a Safety Area, contrary to Rule 2.4.4. - 10.5.13.1 The word "handling" does not preclude competitors from entering a Safety Area with ammunition in magazines or speed loaders on their belt, in their pockets or in their range bag, provided the competitor does not physically remove the loaded magazines or loaded speed loaders from their retaining or storage device while within the Safety Area. - 10.5.14 Having a loaded firearm other than when specifically authorized by a Range Officer. - 10.5.15 Retrieving a dropped firearm.
 Dropped firearms must always be retrieved by a Range Officer who will, after checking and/or clearing the firearm, place it directly into the competitor's gun case, gun bag or holster.
 Dropping an unloaded firearm or causing it to fall outside of a course of fire is not an infraction.
-However, a competitor who retrieves a dropped firearm will receive a disqualification. - 10.5.16 Using prohibited and/or unsafe projectiles (see Rules 5.5.4, 5.5.6 and 5.6.1), and/or using a prohibited firearm (see Rules 5.1.10 and 5.1.11).
+However, a competitor who retrieves a dropped firearm will receive a disqualification. - 10.5.16 Using prohibited and/or unsafe ammunition (see Rules 5.5.4, 5.5.5 and 5.5.6), and/or using a prohibited firearm (see Rules 5.1.10 and 5.1.11).